 What I learned:

-One of the big take-aways I got from this book is that hiding is not cheap.
+One of the big takeaways I got from Extreme Privacy is that hiding is not cheap.
 There is new equipment to buy, with cash.
 A trust to set up.
 Accountants and Lawyers to advise you on what is legal and what is not.
 A new home to buy or rent.
 Multiple online devices to purchase; one to use only at home, and another to never use at home.
 And then there is all the equipment that normal people use, like a VPN, Servers, and routers.

 Another thing I learned is that all of the work you do disappear can all be undone with a little social engineering.
 For example, if you have your mail delivered to a private mailbox in another state, which then forwards the mail to you.
 An unscrupulous person finds the address and phone number of the private mailbox company.
 They call and say they are your brother or wife and ask for the address to which mail is forwarded.
 Boom!
 All your hard work for privacy is gone.